JPCT/Pong/README.md

 Libraries needed:
 pygame

-cx_Freze for the creating of the executable file, full tutorial for this here: https://www.ludc.tk/post/70/
+cx_Freze for the creating of the executable file